-In this article, we will discuss how Government-Paid Paternity Leave (GPPL Singapore) works and additional information on how you can manage paternity leave Singapore to make your workplace intentional about employee well-being and mental health.
+In this article, we will discuss how Government-Paid Paternity Leave (GPPL Singapore) works, recent parental leave enhancements, and how you can manage paternity leave Singapore to make your workplace more intentional about employee well-being and mental health.

 Do employees get paternity leave Singapore?

 In Singapore, paternity leave is available under the Government-Paid Paternity Leave scheme.
-To qualify, these three criterias must be met:
+To qualify, these three criteria must be met:

 Is it mandatory for employers to provide GPPL Singapore?

+Yes.
 GPPL Singapore is statutory and has to be provided for every eligible employee.
 All employers in Singapore will need to provide the GPPL to eligible working fathers.
-The Singaporean government will then reimburse the employer for wages paid for paternity leave up to a certain amount per week.
+The Singaporean government will then reimburse the employer for wages paid for paternity leave up to S$2,500 per week, for a total of S$10,000 across four weeks.

 In this way, fathers are encouraged to take the time to bond with their newborns without putting financial stress upon employers.
 The mere fact that GPPL is mandatory underlines the commitment of the government to supporting family bonding and the well-being of working parents and children in the early stages of parenthood.